GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 This method demonstrates how to efficiently retrieve data using a caching layer (Memorystore) to improve performance.

-**Step 1**: The function searches the cache to see if an item exists, if found the cached itme is returned.
+**Step 1**: This function searches the cache to see if an item exists, if found the cached itme is returned.
 **Step2**: If the item is not found in the cache, it is retrieved from the database.
 If no record exists, then `null` is returned.
 **Step3**: The database item is then turned into a string and cached in the datbase with the default TTL.
 **Step4**: The database item is then returned.